yamerooo123/ResearchNBugBountyEncyclopedia/Researches/Watcharr/Fixing.md

 3. In line 210th, **return []byte(Config.JWT_SECRET), nil**.
 This **Config** is **ServerConfig** which read config from **/data** where **Watcharr.json** is being stored.
 The sourcecode is **Config.go**.

+4. To prevent error, the system implments nil to check for valid types.
+If not send HTTP reponse code 4001

+**Observation**

+My assumption is the system doesn't validate Config properly which resulting in a blank password can be used for validating a signature.
+There is something wrong with Config.go or the logic for reading config function.